treypallace/DS4002_CS2/README.md

 # DATA
 The data on the CPI can be accessed from the St.Louis Fed website.
 The S&P data  and VGT data can be accessed through Yahoo Finance.
-For each dataset, ensure the time period January 1st, 2010 to August 1, 2023, and the frequency is monthly.
+For each dataset, ensure the time period is January 1st, 2010 to August 1, 2023, and the frequency is monthly.

 **Data Dictionary**
 | Feature Name  | Description |